-What this suggests is that people may be using marijuana to manage celiac symptoms before receiving an official diagnosis.
+What this may suggest is that people could be using marijuana to manage celiac symptoms before receiving an official diagnosis.
 However, once they begin to avoid gluten more stringently, the need to medicate may reduce.

 So, how does cannabis help celiac disease?
 To understand this, we must look to the endocannabinoid system (ECS) and its role in the digestive system.